highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.faq-section/01.commerce-faq/docs.md

 <a id="q1"></a>
 **How do I send HFC to other people?**<br>
 You can send HFC to a High Fidelity connection (someone you’ve shaken hands with in-world) or somebody Nearby (currently in the same domain as you).
-In your Wallet’s Send Money tab, choose from your list of connections, or choose Nearby and select the glowing sphere of the person’s avatar.
+In the Inventory app’s Send Money tab, choose from your list of connections, or choose Nearby and select the glowing sphere of the person’s avatar.
 <p align="right"><a href="#top">Back to Top</a></p>
 <br>

 <a id="q2"></a>
 **What is a Security Pic?**<br>
-Your Security Pic acts as an extra layer of Wallet security.
+Your Security Pic acts as an extra layer of security for your transactions.
 When you see your Security Pic, you know that your actions and data are securely making use of your account.
 <p align="right"><a href="#top">Back to Top</a></p>
 <br>

 <a id="q3"></a>
 **Where do I enter my passcode after updating?**<br>
 In earlier releases, you were required to set up a passcode to access your Wallet and Purchases.
-In newer releases, this requirement has been removed, and we have integrated the security for your Wallet into your High Fidelity account.
-Now, it is easier than ever to use your Wallet and HFC.
+In newer releases, this requirement has been removed, and we have integrated the security for your transactions into your High Fidelity account.
+Now, it is easier than ever to use your engage in commerce transactions.

 If you need to go back and use an older version of High Fidelity, you can access your wallet using the passcode ACCOUNT.
 <p align="right"><a href="#top">Back to Top</a></p>